Visyond/website-hugo/site/content/pricings/new-pricing-page.md

               tooltip: >-
                 Share spreadsheets and dashboards with the general public.
 Viewers don't need an account to access.
           planCardIcon: /img/pricing/PRO.png
+          limitsListHeader: 'Up to 10:'
           limitsList:
-            - limitTitle: 10 projects / user
+            - limitTitle: Projects per user
               limitTooltip: The number of simultaneously active projects that each user can work on.
-            - limitTitle: 10 dashboards / project
+            - limitTitle: Dashboards per project
               limitTooltip: >-
                 The number of online dashboards you can create in each project and share with other people.
-            - limitTitle: 10 scenarios / project
+            - limitTitle: Scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create and switch between in each of your projects.
 Not available in the Excel add-in.
-            - limitTitle: 10 charts / project
+            - limitTitle: Charts per project
               limitTooltip: >-
                 The number of charts you can create and add to dashboards in each project.
-            - limitTitle: 10 guests / project
+            - limitTitle: Guests per project
               limitTooltip: >-
                 The number of people you can invite to view or edit each of your projects.
 Each invited person must have a Visyond account.
           planCardDescription: >-
             For teams who want to collaborate externally.
-          planCardTitle: Pro Analyses
+          planCardTitle: Pro <br/>Analyses
           planCardLabelColor: '#00B1FF'
           planCardPriceColor: '#00B1FF'
         - PricePrimary: $80